ucsb-cs16-s16/https-ucsb-cs16-s17.github.io/_lab/lab02.md

 <h1>CS16: Programming Assignment 02</h1>
 <h2>Introduction</h2>
-The assignment for this week will utilize input and output and simple control flow.
+The assignment for this week will utilize concepts of input and output and simple control flow that we covered in class (Chapter 2 in the book).
+You may utilize other concepts of programming as well, as you see fit.

 This assignment is due on Friday, October 7th at 12:00 pm.

 <h2>Step 1: Getting Ready</h2>
 If you have not gotten a CoE account yet, please do so as soon as possible!
-Open a terminal window - refer to the instructions in Lab #1, if you forgot how to do that.
+Open a terminal window and log into the correct machine - refer to the instructions in Lab #1, if you forgot how to do that.

 Start by changing into your CS 16 directory:

 `$ cd cs16`

-And then create and move into the lab02 directory:
+And then create and change into the lab02 directory:

 `$ mkdir lab02`

 `$ cd lab02`

-Remember that at any time, you can check what directory you are current in with the command pwd.
+Remember that at any time, you can check what directory you are currently in with the command <b>pwd</b>.

 <h2>Step 2: Create and Edit Your C++ Files</h2>
-This week, you will need to create <b>three</b> files called coins.cpp, meeting.cpp, and sum.cpp:
+This week, you will need to create <b>three files called coins.cpp, meeting.cpp, and sum.cpp</b>:
-You will need to complete each source file.
 Each corresponds to one of the problems listed below, which make up this lab.

-For a reminder on how to open the text editor and how edit files, refer back to Lab #1.
+For a reminder on how to open and use a text editor to create and edit new source files, refer back to Lab #1.

-This assignment consists of three problems, each of which is described below.
+This assignment consists of 3 problems, each of which is described below.
 The first two are worth 30 points each, and the last is worth 40 points.
 Each should be solved in its own file and all three must be submitted for full assignment credit.
-These exercises are inspied by ones from the textbook - but they are NOT the same, so follow the instructions on THIS sheet carefully.
+These exercises are inspied by ones from the textbook (in Ch.
+2) - but they are NOT the same, so follow the instructions on THIS sheet carefully.

 <h2>COINS.CPP</h2>
 Write a program that allows the user to enter a number of quarters, dimes, and nickels and then outputs the monetary value of the coins in cents.
 For example, if the user enters 2 for the number of quarters, 3 for the number of dimes, and 1 for the number of nickels, then the program should output that the coins are worth 85 cents.

 The program should print a string of text to the terminal before getting each piece of input from the user.
-A session should look exactly like the following example (including whitespace and formatting), with possibly different inputs and number in the output:
+A session should look <b><i>exactly</i></b> like the following example (including whitespace and formatting), with possibly different numbers for inputs and the output (so the following is just ONE example of how the program might run, but the FORMATTING has to be exactly the same in order for you to get full credit):

-Enter number of quarters:
+`Enter number of quarters:`

-2
+`2`

-Enter number of dimes:
+`Enter number of dimes:`

-3
+`3`

-Enter number of nickels:
+`Enter number of nickels:`

-1
+`1`

-The coins are worth 85 cents.
+`The coins are worth 85 cents.`

-Each string printed by the program should include a newline at the end, but no other trailing whitespace (whitespace at the end of the line).
+Each string printed by the program should include a newline at the end, but no other trailing whitespace (i.e. extra space characters at the end of the line).

 <h2>MEETING.CPP</h2>
 Write a program that determines whether a meeting room is in violation of fire law regulations regarding the maximum room capacity.
 The program will read in the maximum room capacity and the number of people attending the meeting.
 If the number of people is less than or equal to the maximum room capacity, the program announces that it is legal to hold the meeting.
 If the number of people exceeds the maximum room capacity, the program announces that the meeting cannot be held as planned due to fire regulations and tells how many people must be excluded in order to meet the fire regulations.